 We are using our unique development approach to systemically evaluate our drug candidates in a range of psychiatric disorders:

-Postpartum depression is the most common medical complication of childbirth, estimated to affect 8-20% of new mothers in the U.S., varying by state with an overall average of 11.5%.1-5 During pregnancy, levels of certain hormones rise and then rapidly fall after giving birth.
+Postpartum depression (PPD) is one of the most common medical complications during and after pregnancy.1-7 During pregnancy, levels of certain hormones rise and then rapidly fall after giving birth.
 These hormone shifts may put some women at risk for developing this serious disorder.

 Postpartum depression can have devastating consequences for a woman and for her family, which may include significant functional impairment, depressed mood and/or loss of interest in her newborn, and associated symptoms of depression such as loss of appetite, difficulty sleeping, worry or feeling overly anxious, motor challenges, lack of concentration, loss of energy and poor self-esteem.

-There are no medications specifically approved to treat postpartum depression.
-A new drug application for our lead product candidate, ZULRESSOTM (brexanolone) injection, as a treatment for postpartum depression is under review with the FDA.
+Sage’s lead product is approved by the US FDA for the treatment of postpartum depression.
 We are also developing another product candidate, SAGE-217, in the treatment of postpartum depression as part of a broader depression program.

-While antidepressants are widely used for treatment, results from large scale studies suggest the need for additional treatment options.7,8 GABA modulation is being studied as a new possible mechanism of action for treating episodic depression.9-11 We are evaluating SAGE-217, an oral compound, as a potential therapy for this disorder.
+While antidepressants are widely used for treatment, results from large scale studies suggest the need for additional treatment options.9,10 GABA modulation is being studied as a new possible mechanism of action for treating episodic depression.11-13 We are evaluating SAGE-217, an oral compound, as a potential therapy for this disorder.